 with all investing, the more time you must wait, the more you usually gain from the investments.

 The types of Educational Institutions that qualify to be used with 529 plans are:

-Any school, public, private or religious (1st grade through 12th grade)
+Any school, public, private, or faith-based (1st grade through 12th grade)

 Look out for “the catch”